gaspard/lucy-library/documentation/block.md

 ### Providing new elements in the context

-We can now provide our `object3d` mesh by returning it in the context change object:
+We can now provide our `object3d` mesh to our children by returning it in the "context changes" object:

 ```Javascript
   return { object3d }